-There are many fantastic plant-based pasta brands out there, but there is also plenty of poorly done pasta, so you must make the right choice.
+There are many fantastic plant-based pasta brands out there that mimic traditional pasta shapes and textures, but there is also plenty of poorly done pasta, so you must make the right choice.
 Below is a list of five good quality, highly-reviewed, well-loved options to get you started.

 Best Options For Plant-Based Pasta

 1. Banza Chickpea Pasta

 Banza’s main goal is to get people to eat more chickpeas and beans in general.
 Both ingredients are extremely good for your health and very eco-friendly, and yet so many people don’t eat them regularly.

 On the surface, chickpeas may seem boring and uninspired, which is why Banza set out to turn chickpeas into some of your favorite foods and treats.
 This includes pizza, rice, and of course, pasta.
 Not only have they created plant-based versions of these popular products, but they’re much healthier.
 Compared to regular pasta, Banza has 1.5 times more protein, 25% fewer net carbs, and three times more fiber.

 Their pasta lineup includes penne, rotini, elbows, rigatoni, shells, wheels, ziti, lasagna, spaghetti, and much more!
 Their variety is impressive and allows you to make pretty much any pasta dish you can think of.
 They cook up just like regular pasta, take about the same amount of time, and follow the same process!